Either way you first need to walk Dorking Heritage Trail 1 and answer these questions. You have the options of:-

 See the Instructions link to learn how to navigate the maze.
 You might also consider looking at the 'Tip' link.

 Once you've got the coordinates it's a simply cache and dash with obvious nearby parking.
-Certificates for the first three finders.
 The container is at the bottom end of the 'regular' size, so please don't bring along any bulky swaps.
+The log is to be found inside its own little pot inside the main container.